1dayac/Novel-X/README.md

 Optional arguments are:
 * --lr20 - needed if you run pipeline on a bam file obtained by LongRanger2.0 pipeline
 * --nt - optional filtering of non-human sequences from the orphan contigs

+We added two option groups to handle different data and its properties (molecule length, intra-molecule coverage, etc.).

+**Data option group:**

+* --10x - for 10X Genomics data [Default]
+* --tellseq - for Tell-Seq data
+* --stlfr - for stLFR data

+Tell-Seq and stLFR data should be converted to LongRanger-compatible bam.
+For stLFR data, use this [pipeline](https://github.com/BGI-Qingdao/stlfr2supernova_pipeline).
+For Tell-Seq data refer to Tell-Seq paper.

+**Coverage group:**

+* --high-coverage - best for 60X coverage and higher [Default]
+* --low-coverage - best for 20X-40X coverage

 You can invoke help message by typing: